markbarnes/sermon-browser/sb-includes/readme.txt

 = 0.22 =
 * Added: Four new Bible versions: ASV, KJV, YLT and WEB (in addition to ESV)
-* Added: Support for = 2 of the 1PixelOut Audio Player
+* Added: Support for version 2 of the 1PixelOut Audio Player
 * Optimisation: Two minor bug fixes.

 = 0.21 =